harsit09/harsit09/README.md

 <h3 align="center">A passionate web developer from India</h3>
 <img align="centre" alt= coding width ="1920" src ="https://raw.githubusercontent.com/mosh3eb/Portfolio_Page/main/images/bg.gif"

-- 🔭 I’m currently working on **building a multi platform mobile app that is focused to provide reliable sources of research and development in IT sector**
+- 🔭 I’m currently working on **building a multi platform mobile app that is focused to provide reliable sources of research and development in CSE AND DEVELOPMENT AND BREAKTHROUGHS IN          HARDWARE AND SOFTWARE**

 - 🌱 I’m currently learning **Microservices using spring boot,and frameworks like DJANGo,electron**

-- 👯 I’m looking to collaborate on **on an open source project focused on cloud application development.
+- 👯 I’m looking to collaborate on **on an open source project focused on cloud application development.**

 - 💬 Ask me about **CQL,SQL,DSA,ANDROID APP DEV.**